• Skip to primary navigation

 Watch Lady Gaga, Oprah Talk “Radical Acceptance” in Mental Health

-February 21, 2020 by Molly Beauchemin 1 Comment
+February 21, 2022 by Molly Beauchemin 1 Comment

-Oprah’s 2020 Vision Tour is a series of conversations between Oprah and various innovators and change makers in society.
+Oprah’s 2020 Vision Tour is a series of conversations between Oprah and various innovators and change-makers in society.
 In a recent candid interview with Lady Gaga in Fort Lauderdale, Florida, the two spoke about Gaga’s career and also her focus on mental health.
 They also spoke about spirituality, and an innovative dialectical behavioral therapy concept called “radical acceptance.”

-“I think the most shocking thing that I could possible do is be completely vulnerable and honest with you about my life and what I’ve been through,” said Gaga.
-“And the struggles that I’ve seen and been a part of, and sharing that with the world… can help other people who are suffering.”
+“I think the most shocking thing that I could possibly do is be completely vulnerable and honest with you about my life and what I’ve been through,” said Gaga.

 “One of those things that I care deeply about is mental health.
 Mental health is a medical condition,” she continued.
 “It should be treated as a mental health condition.
 And it should not be ignored.”
 (This comment garnered intense applause from the audience.)